 Don't limit yourself to a sketchpad if a different creative activity is calling you: Repaint and revive an old piece of furniture or reorganize a shelf to bring brightness into your space.

 "The benefits of engaging in creativity are numerous and include building mastery over an art form as well as simply allowing oneself to have fun," Huminski says.

-A November 2016 study in the Journal of Positive Psychology found that people who did creative activities one day reported feeling more positive emotions such as enthusiasm, energy and excitement the following day.
+A November 2016 study in the Journal of Positive Psychology found that people who did creative activities one day reported feeling more enthusiasm, energy and excitement the following day.

 Celebrate your accomplishments with a physical container or virtual bank account, which will be your "jar."
 Every time you feel like rewarding yourself for a job well done, add a dollar to the jar.